raulcabralc/flask-project/README.md

 - Flask
 - Langchain

-### Banco de Dados
+### Database

-- Arquivo CSV
+- CSV File

-## Integração do Gemini
+## Gemini Integration

-- 1 - Criação da IA, carregando a chave
+- 1 - AI creation, loading the key
-- 2 - Instruções para o comportamento da IA
+- 2 - Instructions for AI behavior
-- 3 - Sistema de memória da IA
+- 3 - AI memory system
-- 4 - Montagem da IA completa, juntando seus componentes
+- 4 - Complete AI assembly, joining its components
-- 5 - Rota para receber a pergunta do Front-End
+- 5 - Route to receive questions from the Front-End
-- 6 - IA retorna a resposta para o Front-End
+- 6 - AI returns the response to the Front-End

-## Executando a Aplicação
+## Running the Application

-- Tenha o Python instalado
+- Have Python installed
-- Tenha as dependências instaladas:
+- Have the dependencies installed:

   > flask
   > langchain-google-genai